AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/implementation.md

 Rotating client secrets periodically is recommended because your application will deal with Adobe customer data.
 Furthermore, you must rotate your client secret immediately if you believe it has been compromised.

 Client secret for the Enterprise Web App credential can be rotated through the Dev Console UI.
-To rotate client secrets through the UI, follow the steps below on the Enterprise Web App credential overview screen -
+To rotate client secrets through the UI, follow the steps below on the Enterprise Web App credential overview screen:

 1. Add a new client secret to your credential.